cross-solution/YawikXingVendorApi/README.md

 Installation
 ------------

-Checkout this repository into you modules directory of your YAWIK installation and enable the module by:
+Checkout this repository into your modules directory of your Yawik installation and enable the module by:

 <pre>
 cp modules/YawikXingVendorApi/config/YawikXingVendorApi.module.php.dist consfig/autoload/YawikXingVendorApi.module.php